Learn about the procedural guide for selling and leasing off-plan real estate projects after its approval

 Strict regulation of off-plan sales and leasing procedures

-<The guide aims to establish a tight regulatory framework for the sale and leasing of real estate units before their construction is completed, including the procedures for registering developers in the official records, whether they are natural or legal persons.
+The guide aims to establish a tight regulatory framework for the sale and leasing of real estate units before their construction is completed, including the procedures for registering developers in official records, whether they are natural or legal persons.
 It also regulates requests related to raising the developer's assessment, updating the assessment scores, and suspending or canceling the registration in case of violating the approved standards.

 The guide aims to establish a tight regulatory framework for the sale and leasing of real estate units before they are completed.